openstack/security-doc/security-guide/source/secure-communication/introduction-to-ssl-and-tls.rst

 TLS libraries
 ~~~~~~~~~~~~~

-Various components, services, and applications within the OpenStack
+Components, services, and applications within the OpenStack
-ecosystem or dependencies of OpenStack are implemented and can be
+ecosystem or dependencies of OpenStack are implemented or can be
 configured to use TLS libraries.
 The TLS and HTTP services within
 OpenStack are typically implemented using OpenSSL which has a module
 that has been validated for FIPS 140-2.
 However, keep in mind that each